sunCelery/async_pysimplegui/README.md

 ## To Do ##

-- make aihttp request which not block UI
+- [done] make aihttp request which not block UI
-- clean code style, delete global variables (it's totaly draft file for now) (afaik asyncio.gather must be used to retrieve that async function returns)
+- [done] clean code style, delete global variables
+- implement variant of function which uses thread (window.perform_long_operation) method